 - Enjoyed an additional 12 to 14 years of life after 50.

 Next, the researchers eliminated the factor of drinking in moderation.
-The mortality risk of those people dropped significantly in comparison with the moderate drinkers.
+The mortality risk of those people dropped significantly.
+That’s in comparison with the moderate drinkers.

 III.
 Summary: Alcohol and Longevity